Kenosha unrest shooting: Arguments and testimonies

 Trial arguments and testimonies took place between November 2 and 15, 2021, in Kenosha County Courthouse.
 After opening arguments, jurors were shown multiple video recordings of the events.
 Video footage recorded shortly before the shooting showed Rosenbaum shouting "Shoot me, nigger" at an armed man who pointed a gun at him.
 Two witnesses testified having seen Rosenbaum yelling and behaving violently before approaching Rittenhouse and trying to take his rifle.
 A former marine testified that Rosenbaum had taunted him and other armed men before the shootings but said he did not consider Rosenbaum a threat.
 A witness who had spoken with Rittenhouse after the shooting recalled a nervous, pale, and sweating Rittenhouse as repeatedly saying "I just shot someone."
 The prosecution questioned why Rittenhouse would feel threatened while holding a rifle, and described him as an armed threat.

-On November 8, Grosskreutz, an armed paramedic, testified that he "thought the defendant was active shooter" and said "I thought I was going to die."
-Grosskreutz, whom videos show putting his hands in the air when standing a few feet from Rittenhouse, testified that he then saw Rittenhouse re-rack his rifle, which the video evidence contradicts.
+On November 8, Grosskreutz, an armed paramedic, testified that he "thought the defendant was an active shooter" and said "I thought I was going to die."
+Grosskreutz, whom videos show putting his hands in the air when standing a few feet from Rittenhouse, testified that he then saw Rittenhouse re-rack his rifle, while Rittenhouse testified that he was examining his rifle at that point.
 Grosskreutz said that "meant that the defendant pulled the trigger while my hands were in the air, but the gun didn't fire, so by reracking the weapon I inferred the defendant wasn't accepting my surrender."
 Grosskreutz testified that he decided to "close the distance" to Rittenhouse, to employ "non-lethal" methods of either wrestling the gun away from or detaining Rittenhouse.
 He further testified that he sought to preserve his own life but was "never trying to kill" Rittenhouse, and that as he moved closer to Rittenhouse, unintentionally pointing his handgun at him, Rittenhouse shot him.